cubitic/eng-leadership/teams/scrum.md

 If we can get the team into this state then everyone begins to contribute ideas + is invested in reacting to changes and fixing problems.

-The key to encouraging this mindset is to give everyone on the team the power to make decisions. e.g.
+The key to encouraging this mindset is to do 2 things:

+1. **give everyone on the team the power to make decisions.** e.g.
     - by planning together, everyone owns the plan
         - a team member should be encouraged to push back when a task is too long or badly defined
     - in a retro, everyone can suggest improvements
         - these should always be taken seriously and adopted if the team agrees
+2. **help the team understand the value of the software they are producing.**
+    - this is the key for motivation, people want to understand the impact their work will have and see that impact play out.
+    - the Product Owner should be able to bring this understanding
+    - this is not a one-off explanation, it is a continuous process of understanding changing needs + how the team is meeting them

 The benefits of a commited team are huge:
 1. **Happiness** - a commited team is invested and it feels good to own something